Human-Gechi/AgentWatch/README.md

 ## The Reasoning Auditor

-This is the part nobody else has.
+This is what nobody else has built.

-Every AI agent scores its own work.
+Every agent scores its own work.
 And it almost always thinks it did well — even when it didn't.
+The confidence is the problem, not the failure.

-AgentWatch uses an independent model to score every reasoning step before the next action fires.
+AgentWatch deploys an independent model — architecturally separate, no access to the agent's reasoning trace — whose only job is to find failure before the next action fires.

 ```python
 from agentwatch.reasoning.auditor import ReasoningAuditor